moinakg/pcompress/README.md

                 just a hint and may get automatically adjusted.
        <compress_level> - Can be a number from 0 meaning minimum and 14 meaning
                 maximum compression.
-       '-'    - If '-' is given as the final argument then it specifies that compressed output should go to stdout.
+       <target file>    - Optional argument specifying the destination compressed
+                file.
+The '.pz' extension is appended.
+If this is '-' then compressed output goes to stdout.
+If this argument is omitted then source filename is used with the extension '.pz' appended.

 NOTE: The option "libbsc" uses  Ilya Grebnov's block sorting compression library
       from http://libbsc.com/ .
 It is only available if pcompress in built with